 That’s okay, I can wait.
 Just nod your head when you have it open.

-The first prayer, the blessing on the bread, contains the covenant.
+Covenants in ancient Israel were ratified, or sealed, with blood.
+Thus, the blessing on the bread, contains the covenant.
 The second blessing (on the wine or symbolic blood), is the ratification.
-Covenants in ancient Israel were ratified, or sealed, with blood.
-So, we will focus our attention on the blessing on the bread.
+The second pray is more or less a summary, so we will focus our attention on the blessing on the bread.

 Let’s read it together: